How to Use the Instant Pot Duo (For Beginners)

 Until you feel really comfortable using a pressure cooker, then I would advise you to use recipes specifically for the Instant Pot.
 Pressure cooking is not like slow-cooking which is very forgiving.

 Unless you want to have a bunch of Instant Pot fails, then it’s really best to use recipes.
-Here is a great post with beginner recipes for the Instant Pot.
+Here is a great post with beginner recipes for the Instant Pot that includes some of my favorite recipes.

 See my entire index of healthy Instant Pot recipes.